aicsuva/protocols_are_hard/handshake2.md

 > Hint: What is a downgrade attack?

-How to prevent such attach?
+How to prevent such attack?